Keeping a chicken run clean in 7 easy steps.

 - Deal with any standing water by providing drainage.
 If that's not possible, make sure it is fenced so that your chickens cannot gain entry.
 As well as waterfowl, standing water attracts bacteria and insects such as flies and mosquitoes, which can also bring disease to your flock.

-- Make sure to check fencing from time to time and repair any damage.
+- A contained run is the easiest way to stop poultry and wtaerfowl mixing.
+Make sure to check the mesh from time to time and repair any damage.

 Step 2: Prevent wild birds having access to the run.